Tithonus poem: Cologne papyrus

 In 2004, Martin Gronewald and Robert Daniel published three fragments of papyrus from the Cologne Papyrus Collection, which taken with the existing fragment from Oxyrhynchus provided the almost complete text to five stanzas of the poem.
 The Cologne papyrus, preserved on cartonnage, is from the early third century BC, making it the oldest known papyrus containing a poem by Sappho.
+Dirk Obbink suggested that the cartonnage came from the Faiyum Oasis in Egypt.

+The papyrus had been purchased by the University of Cologne in 2002 from a private collector.
+The provenance of the Cologne papyrus is suspect; the manuscript's seller claimed it had been in an anonymous Swiss collection since "the early 1970s," suspiciously coincident with the UNESCO 1970 Convention.
+There is no documentation of past purchase or ownership.

 The papyrus is part of an anthology of poetry, with poems on similar themes grouped together.
 Along with the Tithonus poem, two others are preserved on the papyrus published by Gronewald and Daniel: one in the same metre, one written in a different hand and in a different metre.
 The metre of this last poem has characteristics which do not appear in any known metre used by the Lesbian poets.
 It also contains word forms which appear not to be in the Aeolic dialect used by Sappho, and refers to the myth of Orpheus in a form not known to have existed in Sappho's time.
 For these reasons, the poem cannot be by Sappho.